fyodor-e/react-stateless-form/README.md

 # Work In Progress !!!

-# React Stateless Form
+# React Flexible Form

-React Stateless Form is a form library to create a from in React.
+React Flexible Form is a form library to create a from in React.

 Features: